 JUNO, Jupiter mission

-JUNO launched in August of 2011 and will arrive at Jupiter in 2016, to orbit the planet 32 times and crash into the atmosphere, sending back data until the extreme radiation environment kills it.
-I developed the readout system for the UVS, ultraviolet spectrometer
+JUNO launched in August of 2011 and arrived at Jupiter in 2016, to orbit the planet 32 times and crash into the atmosphere, sending back data until the extreme radiation environment kills it.
+I developed the readout system for the UVS, ultraviolet spectrometer.

 COS, Cosmic Origins Spectrograph, Hubble Space Telescope

 COS is an ultraviolet spectrographwhich was installed on HST during Servicing Mission 4, in 2009.
 As a contractor to UCB's Space Sciences Lab which produced the detector system, I was responsible for development of the photon-counting readout system for the Far Ultraviolet Spectrograph.

 New Horizons Pluto mission, launched 2006 (will reach Pluto in 2015)

 I developed the low-power (~1W) delayline readout system for the ALICE spectrograph

 FUSE, Far Ultraviolet Spectroscopic Explorer satellite, launched 1999, decommissioned 2008

 I developed the readout system for the Far UV Spectrograph on FUSE